 Every child is unique which is why each one of them requires a unique teaching method according to their intellect and needs.
 Same method of teaching a lesson cannot work on all the students.
 Children with Autism tend to be special in this case as well.
 If you are a teacher and a parent to an autistic child, it is essential for you to pay attention to the correct method of teaching them.

-You can also take an extra step and go with e-learning for autistic children.
-There are certain learning apps on iPhones and iPads for children with autism too.
+You can also take an extra step and go with e-learning for teaching autistic kids.
+There are certain learning apps on iPhone and iPad for teaching autistic kids.
 Here are some helpful ten tips for you to teach numbers and alphabets to children with Autism.

 1. Give Simple Instructions